-- (f) Number of dwelling units permitted.
+Number of dwelling units permitted.
 The total number of dwellings permitted in a cluster subdivision shall not exceed the number of dwelling units, which would have been otherwise permitted by the density standards in the zoning district in which it is located.
+In the RSF-1, RSF-2, RSF-3, RSF-4, RMF-5 and RC district categories, the permitted number of dwelling units may be calculated by dividing the total land area of the cluster subdivision by the minimum lot size required for the applicable zoning district.
+The number of dwelling units shall not exceed the density allowed by the zoning district.

+(g)

-In the RSF-1, RSF-2, RSF-3, RSF-4, RMF-5 and RC district categories the permitted number of dwelling units may be calculated by dividing the total land area of the cluster subdivision by the minimum lot size required for the applicable zoning district not to exceed the density allowed by the zoning district. - (g) Cluster open space requirement. - (1) Each cluster subdivision that reduces lot sizes below the minimum area required by the zoning district in which it is located shall provide cluster open space to be preserved and maintained for its scenic value, for recreational or conservation purposes and other related uses.
-This space shall be clearly indicated on the plat by the use of the words "cluster open
+Cluster open space requirement.

+Each cluster subdivision that reduces lot sizes below the minimum area required by the zoning district in which it is located shall provide cluster open space to be preserved and maintained for its scenic value, for recreational or conservation purposes and other related uses.
+This space shall be clearly indicated on the plat by the use of the words "cluster open space."
+The minimum amount of land to be designated as cluster open space shall be equivalent to 75 percent of the total amount of area by which each lot was reduced below the minimum lot size required in the zoning district plus any required wetland, creeks and associated buffer acreage in which the subdivision is located.
+Cluster open space is not required unless lot sizes are reduced below the minimum area required in a zoning district.

-- space."
-The minimum amount of land to be designated as cluster open space shall be equivalent to seventy-five (75) percent of the total amount of area by which each lot was reduced below the minimum lot size required in the zoning district plus any required wetland, creeks and associated buffer acreage in which the subdivision is located.
-Cluster open space is not required unless lot sizes are reduced below the minimum area required in a zoning district. - (2)Land area devoted to public or private vehicular streets and sidewalks, rights-of-way and drainage structures shall not be included towards meeting cluster open space requirements except when such land is being jointly used for a greenway corridor as specified by subsection 30-187(o).
-For the purposes of this section "drainage structures" shall be defined as culverts, storm drains and stormwater retention or detention ponds. with side slopes that must be stabilized by artificial means.
-Drainage facilities (unfenced) that utilize existing topography, have side slopes that are stabilized by sod, grass or other plantings, or and that provide a recreational or aesthetic amenity to the development may be included towards meeting cluster open space requirements.
+Land area devoted to public or private vehicular streets and sidewalks, rights-of-way and drainage structures shall not be included towards meeting cluster open space requirements except when such land is being jointly used for a greenway corridor as specified by subsection 30-187(o).
+For the purposes of this section "drainage structures" shall be defined as culverts, storm drains and stormwater retention or detention ponds.
+Fifty percent of drainage facilities (unfenced) that utilize existing topography, have side slopes that are stabilized by plantings, provide a recreational or aesthetic amenity, provide environmental quality and ecological value, and utilize native plants to create an aquatic or a temporary aquatic type of ecosystem to the development, may be included towards meeting cluster open space requirements.
 Unless otherwise restricted, cluster open space may contain accessory structures and improvements necessary for the educational, cultural, recreational or social enjoyment of the residents or citizens plus any necessary utility services.
 The appropriateness of accessory structures will be reviewed and considered in terms of their enhancement of the cluster open space, the purposes as provided in subsection (a) of this section, and the criteria as provided in subsection 30-190(i).
-Accessory structures may be approved during the design plat review process, or during the development plan review process subject to the provisions of this section and the provisions of Article VII.
-Accessory structures are prohibited within wetlands, creeks, lakes and associated buffers. - (3) Environmentally significant features such as but not limited to, creeks, creek setback buffers, wetland, wetland setback buffers, flood channels, floodplain areas, major tree grouping and individual trees of significant size must be designated as cluster open space.
-All wetland mtigation must be done on site. - (4) The Cluster subdivision shall strive to must protect all healthy heritage trees.
-Special provisions shall be made a part of the restrictive covenants that homeowners must design their homes to protect the trees, - (h) Ownership of cluster open space. - (1) Public ownership.
-Cluster open space may be conveyed to the city unless the city commission finds that the size, location, nature and type of development, or fiscal impact (i.e., the cost and maintenance of development or open space) would make public use undesirable or unnecessary.
-Such conveyance shall be by statutory warranty deed free and clear of all liens and encumbrances, and shall take place on or before the recordation of the subdivision plat.
-In some instances, the city commission may authorize the conveyance of the cluster open space by a conservation easement as provided in F.S. § 704.06, when the nature and character of the cluster open space is suitable for such easement.
-Where the cluster subdivision encompasses lands designated for greenways or other forms of public ownership or access under the recreation; conservation, open space and groundwater recharge; and stormwater management elements of the comprehensive plan, the city may require dedication of such areas to the city as specified by subsection 30-187(o).
+Accessory structures may be approved during the design plat review process, or during the development plan review process subject to the provisions of this section and the provisions of article VII.
+Accessory structures are prohibited within wetlands, creeks, lakes and associated buffers.

+Environmentally significant features such as but not limited to, creeks, creek setback buffers, wetland, wetland setback buffers, flood channels, floodplain areas, major tree groupings and individual trees of significant size must be designated as cluster open space.
+Notwithstanding any contrary language contained in section 30-301 or other city regulations, all wetlands mitigation for a cluster subdivision must be done on site.

+The cluster subdivision shall strive to protect healthy heritage trees.
+The restrictive covenants for the cluster subdivision shall require that homes and other improvements are designed to protect the trees.